MundoAndino Home : Andes Ecuador Guide at mundoandino

 Sports

-There are two major soccer clubs.
-The Barcelona Sporting Club and the Club Sport Emelec.
-Both clubs have their own stadiums, The Estadio Monumental Isidro Romero Carbo is the home of the "Barcelonistas" while the Estadio George Capwell is the home of the "Emeleccistas".
+There are two major soccer clubs; the Barcelona Sporting Club and the Club Sport Emelec.
+Both clubs have their own stadiums; the Estadio Monumental Banco del Pichincha is the home of the "Barcelonistas" while the Estadio George Capwell is the home of the "Emeleccistas".
 These two teams have a long history of rivalry in Guayaquil and when these two teams play against each other the game is called "El Clasico del Astillero".
-(Emelec is short for "Empresa Electrica" - the team is sponsored by the electric power company.)
+(Emelec is short for "Empresa Electrica del Ecuador" - the team was sponsored by the electric power company when founded.)

 The city is also the home of Nicolas Lapentti, an active tennis player that is top 100 at the Current ATP Race.

-The "Abierto de Tenis Ciudad de Guayaquil" is a tennis tournament organized in Guayaquil every year by Andres Gomez and Luis Morejon in November of every year.
+The "Abierto de Tenis Ciudad de Guayaquil" is a tennis tournament organised in Guayaquil every year by Andres Gomez and Luis Morejon in November of every year.

 Universities